Sparse streams

 By default, the number of files branched into a sparse stream is limited and controlled by your Helix Core Server administrator.

 Unless your Helix Core Server administrator has removed the limit, you might encounter the limit when you attempt to check out files.
-If so, the Files exceed the file maximum allowed in a sparse stream dialog appears.
+If so, the Files exceed the file maximum allowed in a sparse stream dialog box appears.
 If this occurs, you can cancel the operation or convert the stream.

 You might also see a message that says Are you sure you want to check out xx files?" when you check out more files than the threshold specified by Preferences > Behavior > Warn before checking out files, if the number of files exceeds number.
 If you click Check Out, you might still encounter the limit on branched files that is controlled by your Helix Core Server administrator.